bparanj/crystal/programming/iac/docs/ansible/update-fail2ban-email.md

 ansible-playbook update_fail2ban_email.yml -e "destemail=customer-email@domain.com"
 ```

-Replace `customer-email@domain.com` with the actual email address to use for notifications.
+Replace `customer-email@domain.com` with the  email address to use for notifications.

 ### Conclusion

-By separating the image build phase and the provisioning phase, you ensure that the Fail2Ban email address can be updated when it's actually known.
+By separating the image build phase and the provisioning phase, you ensure that the Fail2Ban email address can be updated when it's ly known.
 This approach keeps your image build clean and adaptable, while the provisioning playbook allows you to customize the configuration for each customer.